mattermost/docs/source/overview/product.rst

 Mattermost Product Overview
 ============================

-**Mattermost** empowers organizations to achieve their highest priorities through secure, configurable, scalable communication: an open source, workplace messaging solution across web, mobile and PC with continuous archiving, instant search, integration with hundreds of third party applications.
-Thousands of organizations use Mattermost around the world in 11 languages.
+**Mattermost** empowers organizations to achieve their highest priorities through enterprise-grade messaging.
+Our private cloud solutions offer secure, configurable, scalable communication on an open source platform under IT control, across web, mobile and PC with continuous archiving, instant search, integration with hundreds of third party applications.
+Thousands of organizations use Mattermost around the world in 11 languages for its unmatched benefits:

-Mattermost is highly extensible, and integrates with any system using webhooks, RESTful APIs and language-specific drivers.
-There's also a rich community of `3rd party integrations <https://about.mattermost.com/community-applications/#publicApps>`_ for `private cloud <https://about.mattermost.com/community-applications/#privateApps>`_ and `public cloud <https://about.mattermost.com/community-applications/#publicApps>`_ applications, including over 700 integrations via Zapier.
+- **Security** - Keep vital communications behind your firewall under your existing security and IT policies.
+Open source mobile and desktop apps allow you to run within your own private network.

+- **Configurability** - Adapt your deployment to your preferences, policies and existing systems.
+Our open source platform enables advanced whitelabelling and customization with complete access to RESTful server APIs, drivers, webhooks and hundreds of 3rd party extensions.

+- **Scalability** - Grow from dozens of users to tens of thousands on the same platform.
+Built on an open source, high performance, single-tenant infrastructure, Mattermost Enterprise Edition E20 offers cluster-based high availability deployments with horizontal scaling and advanced performance monitoring.

 About the Mattermost open source project
 ----------------------------------------------